 This feature is part of The Academy Way

-Ascendency comes in many forms.
-For one club, ascendency includes twenty-four domestic league titles, seventeen DFB-Pokal titles and four German Super Cup titles.
+ASCENDENCY COMES IN MANY FORMS.
+For one club, ascendency includes 27 domestic league titles, 18 DFB-Pokal titles and six German Super Cup titles.
 But in what form does dominance reveal itself?
-Five European Cups, one UEFA Cup, one UEFA Cup Winners’ Cup, one UEFA Super Cup, one Intercontinental Cup and one FIFA Club World Cup.
-This is FC Bayern München.
+Five European Cups, one UEFA Cup, one Cup Winners’ Cup, one UEFA Super Cup, two Intercontinental Cups and one Club World Cup.
+This is Bayern Munich.

 In 1963, when the regional Oberligas combined and consolidated to form the Bundesliga, Bayern were not among the five teams from the Oberliga Süd (Oberliga South) to enter the Bundesliga as another Munich team.
 TSV 1860 München, captured the championship.
 A mere two years later, in 1963, they gained promotion with some exceptional young players like Franz Beckenbauer, Gerd Müller, Peter Kupferschmidt, Rainer Ohlhauser, Rudolf Nafziger and Sepp Maier.